 The Center for Digital Education surveys and ranks states based on their policies and practices related to virtual education.
-For the last two years, it has ranked Florida #1 in the nation for its vision, policies, programs, and strategies related to online learning and its use to transform education and to meet student needs.
+For the last two years, it has ranked Florida #1 in the nation for its vision, policies, programs, and strategies related to online learning and its use of online education to transform education and to meet student needs.
 The Center's national analysis examines the types of programs offered, access to these programs, enrollment and growth in online education, course offerings, K-20 ventures, and whether online learning is a strategy for school reform in the state.
-According to the 2009 release of a study conducted by the Evergreen Education Group entitled Keeping Pace with K12 Online Learning, Florida's online learning opportunities provide Florida students with more access to online learning than students in any other state.
-(Keeping Pace with K12 Online Learning, see pps.
-10-11).
+According to the 2009 release of a study conducted by the

+Evergreen Education Group, Florida's online learning opportunities provide Florida students with more access to online learning than students in any other state (Watson et al., 2009).